ELCBAh/holbertonschool-low_level_programming/README.md

 ![low level programming logo](docs/low_level_programming.png "Low Level Programming")
 ===============================

-This is a school projects folder that moves around the C language and all it basic functionalities.
+This is a folder that contains school projects that move around the C language and all its basic functionalities.

 ---